Business valuation

 Certified Valuation Reports

 Certified valuation reports are invaluable for supporting business acquisitions, divestitures, estate planning, partner disputes, marital dissolutions, and bank loan applications – when the valuation must be credible and stand up to scrutiny.
-These types of reports are best when you expect a lot of scrutiny over the value or when there is a high level of interest in detailed support and explanation of the valuation.
+These reports are best when you expect a lot of scrutiny over the value or when there is a high level of interest in detailed support and explanation of the valuation.

 3. Certified Summary Valuation